 Ms Sue Palmer BCom, CA, FAICDMs Palmer was appointed to the BGS Board of Trustees in 2011.
 Sue has had an executive career spanning more than 30 years in senior financial and commercial roles across a range of diversified industries, most recently as CFO of the construction and mining company Thiess.
 Her previous experience includes senior financial positions with the Leighton group and CS Energy as well as board positions with the MSF Sugar, Port of Brisbane and Queensland Competition Authority.
 Sue is now a professional non-executive director, and sits on the boards of New Hope Corporation, RCR Tomlinson and Charter Hall Retail.
 Her son is a BGS Old Boy.

 Mr Paul Braddy LLB(UQ)Mr Paul Braddy has been a member of the Board since 2005.
 He was a practicing solicitor for 19 years before moving into State politics in 1985.
 He was a Member of Queensland Parliament for 16 years and in that time served as Minister for Education, Leader of the House, Minister for Police and Emergency Services, and Minister for Police and Corrective Services, and Minister for Employment, Training and Industrial Relations.
-He chaired the Queensland Education and Training International Board for nine years and since 2007 has been the Chairman of Construction Skills QLD Board.
+He was chair of the Queensland Education and Training International Board, and was the Chairman of Construction Skills QLD Board.
 Mr Braddy’s son attended BGS, graduating in 2011.Mr Stephen Lonie BCom, MBA (UQ), FCA, FAICD, FINSAStephen Lonie is a Chartered Accountant including over 30 years with KPMG, and seven years as Managing Partner of Queensland.
 Since 2002, he has been self-employed as a Chartered Accountant and Management Consultant.
 Mr Lonie is an experienced Company Director and holds a number of current Board positions.
 Mr Lonie has been on the Board of Trustees of BGS since 2003 and he and his son are BGS Old Boys.

 Mr Christopher Morton BCom, LLB,(UQ) LLM(Cantab)Mr Chris Morton was a partner of international legal firm Phillips Fox prior to moving into funds management.
 For ten years until 2007, he was the Founder and Managing Director of Property Funds Australia Limited.
 He was Founder and Managing Director of mCap from 2007 to 2009, and is part-time Executive Director and Deputy Chairman of Trinity Limited.
 Mr Morton has had a wide-ranging involvement in property activities, including as past president of the Property Council of Australia (Qld Div) and a member of the Queensland Heritage Council.
 Mr Morton is a BGS Old Boy and was School Captain in 1973.
 He joined the Board of Trustees of BGS in 2003 and has served on a number of Board sub-committees including Development and Marketing, and House and Grounds.
 His four sons are also BGS alumni.